 Explore concepts of health and disability within the expanding context of global norms

-Highlights of the Castle Summer Plus Program:
+Highlights of the Queen's Summer Abroad Program:

 Immerse yourself in three courses and gain 9.0 units towards your degree in the unique setting of Herstmonceux Castle in Southern England.

 Expand your knowledge through embedded experiential and active learning that is focused on research and policy, community-based rehabilitation, and mental health provision.

 Engage with international scholars, researchers, and leaders from world-renowned institutions, organisations and agencies.